TMC can help to provide risk assessments and driver training for your drivers to minimise risk within your fleet

 - Driver Behaviour Data: Using data from the TMC app and the various telematics providers, we get the driver behaviour scores for speeding, harsh braking, harsh acceleration, harsh corner and phone distractions/usage.
 These scores will then give the driver an overall score.

-- Driver Attitude: speed, laws of the road, other road users, phone use.
+Driver Attitude: speed, laws of the road, phone use

-After the inital risk assessment, the below steps will follow:
+After the initial risk assessment, the below steps will follow:

 Online Driver Training